fdoyle/EasyDatastore/README.md

 ```

-Then create your Datastore like
+Then create your "Datastore" like

 ```
 MyDatastore datastore = new DatastoreBuilder(PreferenceManager.getDefaultSharedPreferences(context))